groupJia/MedShare2021/README.md

 # MedSharing2021
 This is the code of paper

-MedShare: A Privacy-Preserving Medical Data Sharing System by Using Blockchain
+MedSharing: A Privacy-Preserving Medical Data Sharing System by Using Blockchain